mitodl/mitx-grading-library/docs/single_list_grader.md

 )
 ```

 Now `cat, dog` will receive full grades, but `dog, cat` will be marked wrong.
-Note that `cat` will receive half credit, but `dog` will receive zero.
+Note that `cat` will receive half credit, but `dog` will receive zero, as dog is incorrect in the first position.
 Ordered is false by default.

 ## Length Checking